Zheyu-Wen/Academic-site/content/authors/admin/_index.md

   - course: MS in Electrical and Computer Engineering
     institution: University of Michigan Ann Arbor
     year: 2021
-  - course: BSc in Communication Engineering
+  - course: BS in Communication Engineering
     institution: University of Electrical and Scientific Technology of China
     year: 2019